terrongraham/CoLocate/Project Overview.md

         Build API access to Calendars.
         Build event generator (ics on python, default events can be defined using a CSV, functionality to adjust these defaults in individual cases) https://github.com/zylai/ical-fake-meetings-generator
         Can they define new events?
-Would be as simple as picking parameters from a list in their own configuration
+Would be as simple as picking parameters from a list in their own configuration.
+Assume people are in 3 different hub cities, West coast, East coast, West Europe

 **Collaborative vs. Non-Collaborative:** Distinguish between collaborative and non-collaborative events, with collaborative events having other attendees and non-collaborative events typically having no other attendees.
 Events can also be tagged as being open to drop-ins and people interested in learning more.